Leo Durocher: Cincinnati Reds (1930–1933)

+St. Louis Cardinals (1933–1937)

 After playing three seasons with the Reds, Durocher was traded to the St. Louis Cardinals in mid-1933.
-Upon joining the Cardinals he was assigned uniform number 2, which he wore for the rest of his career, as player, coach and manager.
+Upon joining the Cardinals, he was assigned uniform number 2, which he wore for the rest of his career, as player, coach and manager.
 That team, whose famous nickname "Gashouse Gang" was supposedly inspired by Durocher, were a far more appropriate match for him; in St. Louis, Durocher's characteristics as a fiery player and vicious bench jockey were given full rein.
 Durocher remained with the Cardinals through the 1937 season, captaining the team and winning the 1934 World Series (their third title in nine years) before being traded to the Brooklyn Dodgers.

+Brooklyn Dodgers (1938–1941, 1943, 1945)

 Primarily a shortstop, Durocher played through 1945, though his last year as a regular was 1939; after that year he never played more than 62 games in a season.
 He was known as a solid fielder but a poor hitter.
 In 5,350 career at bats, he batted .247, hit 24 home runs and had 567 runs batted in.

 Durocher was named to the NL's All-Star team three times, once with St. Louis and twice with the Dodgers.
 In the 1938 game in Cincinnati, Durocher hit the only Little League Home Run in All-Star Game history.

 Also in 1938, Durocher made history of a sort by making the final out in Johnny Vander Meer's second consecutive no-hitter.